ibm-cloud-docs/speech-to-text/speakers.md

 # Speaker labels
 {: #speaker-labels}

-The speaker labels feature is beta functionality that is available for Czech, English (Australian, Indian, UK (narrowband/telephony), and US), German, Japanese, Korean, and Spanish only.
+The speaker labels feature is a functionality that is available for all languages.
-{: beta}

 With speaker labels, the {{site.data.keyword.speechtotextfull}} service identifies which individuals spoke which words in a multi-participant exchange.
 You can use the feature to create a person-by-person transcript of an audio stream.
 For example, you can use it to develop analytics for a call-center or meeting transcript, or to animate an exchange with a conversational robot or avatar.
 For best performance, use audio that is at least a minute long.
 (Labeling who spoke what and when is sometimes referred to as *speaker diarization*.)
 {: shortdesc}